-Fed raw data, the GVSA outputs spectral peaks with magnitudes in variance percentages (var%) against linear background noise levels.
-This type of processing enables relative spectral computations, whose results for physical systems are then directly energy-stratified.
+As mentioned, the GVSA provides total (absolute) accuracy in extracting periods from natural data sets - meaning to the prescribed accuracy of analysed data themselves - of twice the sampling step or data accuracy (Omerbashich, 2007a; 2020a; 2020b).
+Fed raw data, the GVSA outputs spectral peaks with magnitudes in variance percentages (var%) against linear background noise levels, or in dB (Pagiatakis, 1999).
+This type of processing enables relative spectral computations, whose results for physical systems are then variance- (directly energy-) stratified.
 This procedure is unlike that of any other spectral analysis method.
-Examples of relative types of analyses that the GVSA thus enables include detecting field relative dynamics (Omerbashich, 2006; 2003), separation of forcers from their harmonics, and computing spectra of spectra for separating overlying and underlying dynamics from the respective system that is already dynamical.
-This multifaceted ability of the GVSA is used in this study to separate harmonics from their drivers and identify oscillation triggers.
+Examples of relative types of analyses that the GVSA thus enables include: detecting field dynamics (Omerbashich, 2006; 2003), separation of forcers from their harmonics, suppressing select periods to reveal underlying dynamics, and computing spectra of spectra to separate overlying dynamics from the respective system that is already dynamical.
+I use this multifaceted ability of the GVSA to separate harmonics from their drivers and identify oscillation triggers.